Janet Little: Attempt to contact Robert Burns

 "I hope you will pardon my boldness in this: my hand trembles while I write to you, conscious of my unworthiness of what I would most earnestly solicit. viz.
 Your favour and friendship; yet, hoping you will show yourself possessed of as much generosity and good nature as will prevent your exposing what may justly be found liable to censure in this measure, I shall take the liberty to subscribe myself.

 P.S.
 If you would condescend to honour me with a few lines from your hand, I would take it as particular favour".

-It is not known for certain that Burns responded to her and her request, however she made the long journey to visit Burns at his Ellisland Farm only to find that he was away on his Excise duties and then that he had fallen from his horse and had broken an arm.
+It is not known for certain whether Burns responded to her and her request; however, she made the long journey to visit Burns at his Ellisland Farm only to find that he was away on his Excise duties and then that he had fallen from his horse and had broken an arm.
 He had mentioned her in a letter to Frances Dunlop, saying that her epistle was "a very ingenious, but modest composition".

-Janet was buried at Loudoun Kirk in the grounds of the mausoleum of the Campbells of Loudoun Castle.